autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/unit-testing.md

 ## Run test

-To run test on a specific package, call:
+To run all tests for a specific package, call:

 ```{bash}
 colcon test --packages-select my_cool_pkg